atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

   'call_expression > identifier': 'entity.function.call'
 ```

 This entry means that, in the syntax tree, any `identifier` node whose parent is a `call_expression` should be highlighted using three classes: `syntax--entity`, `syntax--function`, and `syntax--call`.
+For a list of conventional classes, see the [Syntax Naming Conventions](../syntax-naming-conventions/) section.

 Note that in this selector, we're using the [immediate child combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors) (`>`).
 Arbitrary descendant selectors without this combinator (for example `'call_expression identifier'`, which would match any `identifier` occurring anywhere within a `call_expression`) are currently not supported.